myflashlab/AS3-wordpress-parser/README.md

 you like inside your AS3 projects; for example you can use it to create a Wordpress mobile application for your client or creating a wprdpress flash plugin or anything else related to wordpress... so you need something easy and handy to provide you the needed information :)

+before using this class, you need to install http://wordpress.org/extend/plugins/json-api/ plugin on your wordpress.

 <h1>Usage:</h1>

 <pre>